 On the other hand, car leasing can work out cheaper to run than financing a PCP deal offering a used car.
 This is a result of the finance companies claiming back VAT and passing the savings onto you.
 You can even try your hand at car lease negotiation to get an even lower price.

 You’re also guaranteed to be the first driver of the vehicle through a car lease (bar the delivery driver).
 If something goes wrong, the manufacturer’s warranty will have your back.

 You’ll also have the opportunity to to bag yourself a maintenance package at an additional cost.
-The maintenance cover does, however, cover your services, MOTs and any repairs or replacements you may need over the duration of your contract - well worth considering.
+The maintenance cover does, however, cover your services for your lease car, MOT if your contract is 3 years or old, and any lease car repairs or replacements you may need over the duration of your contract - well worth considering.

 What other car finance options do I have?

 If you're not totally stuck on PCP or leasing just yet, you should take a look at other options too!

 And if you're unsure whether to go for a finance option or buy outright, check out our post "Should I get a car on finance?"

 If you’re in the market for a new lease car, there’s a whole host of awesome deals on Lease Fetcher to feast your eyes on.
 We make car lease comparison easy.